-Compensation and benefits costs consist of salaries, wages, bonuses, directors' fees, benefits and sharebased compensation expense.
-The increase in costs for the three and six months ended 30 June 2017 compared to the same period in 2016, relates to staff additions and salary increases in various business units, as well as an increase in share-based compensation related to options granted during Q3 2016.
+Compensation and benefits costs consist of salaries, wages, bonuses, directors' fees, benefits and share-based compensation expense.
+The increase in costs for the three months ended 30 September 2017 compared to the same period in 2016, relates to staff additions, operational bonus accruals, and salary increases in various business units.

 Professional fees consist mainly of legal, accounting and audit fees.

-The variance in professional fees for the three and six months ended 30 June 2017 compared to the same periods in 2016 relates to increases in consulting and legal costs associated with the Group's growth and dual listings on both the LSE and TSX.
-These increases were largely offset as prior year balances included one-time costs related to the Independent Committee.
+The variance in professional fees for the three months ended 30 September 2017 compared to the same period in 2016 relates to increases in consulting and legal costs associated with the Group's growth and dual listings on both the London Stock Exchange and the Toronto Stock Exchange.

-General and administrative expenses consist of items, such as rent and occupancy, travel and accommodation, insurance, listing fees, technology and development costs, and other office overhead charges.
-The increase in these expenses for the three and six months ended 30 June 2017 compared to the same period in the prior year can be attributed to slightly higher travel, rent and overhead costs due to staff additions.
+General and administrative expenses consist of items such as rent and occupancy, travel and accommodation, insurance, listing fees, technology and development costs, and other office overhead charges.
+The increase in these expenses for the three months ended 30 September 2017 compared to the same period in the prior year can be attributed mostly to higher travel costs incurred in the current period.

-Amortisation and depreciation consists of amortisation of the Group's tangible and intangible assets over their useful lives.
-The increase in amortisation for both the three and six months ended 30 June 2017 is due to intangible and tangible asset additions since Q1 2016, particularly the non-compete clauses (as defined below).
+Amortisation and depreciation consists of amortisation of the Group's intangible assets and depreciation of the Group's tangible assets over their useful lives.
+The increase in amortisation and depreciation for the three months ended 30 September 2017 is due to intangible and tangible asset additions since Q1 2016, particularly the non-compete clauses (as defined below).